RollerCoaster Tycoon 2

 RollerCoaster Tycoon 2 is a 2002 construction and management simulation game developed by Chris Sawyer and published by Infogrames Interactive.
-Released in October 2002 as the sequel to RollerCoaster Tycoon, the game simulates the management of amusement parks.
+Released for Windows as the sequel to RollerCoaster Tycoon, the game simulates the management of amusement parks.

 The features and expansions were ported to RollerCoaster Tycoon Classic in 2017.
 OpenRCT2, an open-source game engine recreation, was first released in 2015.

 Gameplay

 In RollerCoaster Tycoon 2, players manage amusement parks and attempt to meet various goals to complete assigned scenarios.
 The game retains the isometric perspective of its predecessor, allowing for high compatibility with amusement parks made in the previous game.
 Various attractions, including transport rides, gentle rides, thrill rides, roller coasters, water rides, and shops or stalls, can be added to the parks as well as landscaping and decorations.
 The player satisfies park visitors' needs by building facilities and services such as food stalls, bathrooms, souvenir shops, ATMs, and information kiosks, as well as by hiring staff.
 The player must simultaneously balance the park's expenses and income.

 One notable difference from RollerCoaster Tycoon is a more robust system for building structures, in which one can lay each piece of wall and roof individually.
 The game provides greater flexibility by allowing pieces of scenery, rides, and other structures to be placed at varying heights above and below ground.
 The mechanics in the predecessor made custom building construction less efficient, and rides and shops previously could not be built at varying elevations; in that game, only rides that had tracks could be built underground, since the first section of any ride had to be placed above ground.
 Many of the rides from the original RollerCoaster Tycoon have been modified and/or renamed.
 Some old ride designs have been merged with others.